 The general rule is "once privileged, always privileged".
 This means that once a communication becomes privileged, the party to whom the privilege belongs may continue to claim privilege over that communication in different proceedings or investigations.
 This right continues indefinitely, unless the privilege is lost.

 The main ways in which privilege may be lost are as follows:

 - Loss of confidentiality.

-- Waiver of privilege.
+- > Waiver of privilege.

 - Mistaken disclosure.

+- An exception to privilege is found to apply.

 Loss of confidentiality